 Adopting Your New Baby

-If you have decided to adopt a new kitten, (and I do hope you will adopt, not buy, a kitten, and thereby save a life), you must know how to take care of the little darling.
+If you have decided to adopt a new kitten, (and I do hope you will adopt, not buy, to save a life), you must know how to take care of the little darling.

 Having a kitten is a lot like having a new baby in the house.
 It must be fed and have its toilet attended to several times a day.
 You must play with the kitten and keep it amused and distracted from your furniture.
 And sometimes, just like human children, they can be naughty and do exactly what they are not supposed to do—just on general principles.